threefoldtech/info_grid/src/faq/faq.md

 You can simply [run Docker in a virtual machine](https://docs.docker.com/desktop/install/ubuntu/) (Full VM and Micro VM) and then follow any instructions made for [Docker](https://docs.docker.com/).

-Since the ThreeFold Hub has a [Docker to FList converter](https://hub.grid.tf/docker-convert), you can also [convert the Docker image to an FList](https://www2.manual.grid.tf/flist_hub/flist_hub.html?highlight=docker#convert-docker-to-flist) and run it directly as a micro VM, as shown in the ThreeFold Manual.
-This is covered in [this video on working with micro VM images](https://youtu.be/IM9fikszyss).
+Since the ThreeFold Hub has a [Docker to flist converter](https://hub.grid.tf/docker-convert), you can also [convert the Docker image to an flist](../flist/flist_hub/convert_docker_image.md) and run it directly as a micro VM.

-For examples on Docker running on ThreeFold, check this video on [deploying Wordpress with Docker](https://www2.manual.grid.tf/tf_video_gallery/tf_video_gallery.html?highlight=docker#running-a-wordpress-website-using-threefold-and-docker) or this guide on [deploying Apache Guacamole with Docker](https://forum.threefold.io/t/threefold-guide-deploy-a-full-vm-and-run-apache-guacamole-docker-install/3871).

-Note that you can also run Docker in [Kubernetes](https://www2.manual.grid.tf/weblets/weblets_k8s.html).
+Note that you can also run Docker in [Kubernetes](../playground/k8s.md).

 ***
 ### Can I convert an existing docker into an flist?